 How Can I Apply for Slovak ETIAS?

-Applying for an ETIAS for Slovakia is simple, fast, and can be done from the comfort of your own home.
-In fact, the only ETIAS requirements for Slovakia are a few pieces of information about the traveler.
+Applying for an ETIAS for Slovakia is simple, fast, and can be done from home.
+In fact, the only ETIAS requirements for Slovakia are just some personal details about eligible travellers.

-The application will ask travelers about their personal information (full name, place of birth, date of birth, and gender), their passport information (issue and expiry date, passport number, etc.), their contact information (email address, phone, and home address), and their travel itinerary.
-Travelers will also need to submit information about their health and criminal record.
+Some of the questions on the online application form have to do with information such as full name, place of birth, date of birth, and gender of the applicant, passport information (issue and expiry date, passport number, etc.), their contact information (email address, phone, and home address), and travel itinerary.

 Slovakia is one of the most underrated countries in the European Union, and is usually skimmed over in favor of its neighbors Austria, the Czech Republic, and Hungary.
 However, there is so much to see and do in this gem of a country.

 Besides walking along the streets of Bratislava and munching on a delicious trdelnik (a local pastry), foodie visitors will enjoy a rich and varied Slovakian cuisine.